 Rumors from the Lost World (978-0898231427)

-Rumors from the Lost World is the a prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018) and the founding co-editor of American Fiction: The Best Unpublished Short Stories by Emerging Writers (1988-present).
+Rumors from the Lost World is the first of three prize-winning collections of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018), the founding co-editor of American Fiction: The Best Unpublished Short Stories by Emerging Writers and the author of the newly-published and widely praised Clouds Are the Mountains of the World, a novel-in-stories set in a dystopian near-future.
 Some of these stories first appeared in Crescent Review, Denver Quarterly, Fiction Review, The Greensboro Review, Kansas Quarterly, North Dakota Quarterly, Northland Review, Pulpsmith, Roberts Writing Awards, and Beyond Borders: An Anthology of New Weriting from Manitoba, Minnesota, Saskatchewan, and the Dakotas.

 "Diane stopped using her full-length mirror when the small white feathers on her back were large enough to see from across the room if she twisted in her nightgown like a dancer.
 Close up, the feathers were invisible, the angle of vision all wrong, so she turned the mirror around and stared for hours at its black paint."